wvirany/blog/content/posts/synthesizable-molecules-1/index.md

 hideBackToTop: false
 ---

 A significant challenge in the use of generative modeling for molecular design is the problem of synthesizability.
-That is, a fancy deep learning model might make a molecule that checks all of our boxes, but can it actually be synthesized in a lab?
+That is, a fancy deep learning model might make a molecule that checks all of our boxes in terms of desirable properties, but can it actually be synthesized in a lab?
 If the answer is no, then that *in silico* molecule is not very useful.

 There are many attempts to overcome this problem, but one elegant approach is the work of [Luo et al. [2024]](https://arxiv.org/pdf/2406.04628), in which they "project" molecules into synthesizable chemical space.